-$$I{L-PEAK} = I{LOAD-MAX} + \Delta i{L}$$ (16)
+$$I{L-PEAK} = I{LOAD-MAX} + \Delta i{L} \tag{16}$$

-The LM43601 has both valley-current limit and peak-current limit.
+The LM46001 has both valley current limit and peak current limit.
 During an instantaneous short, the peak inductor current can be high due to a momentary increase in duty cycle.
 The inductor current rating must be higher than the HS current limit.
 It is advised to select an inductor with a larger core saturation margin and preferably a softer rolloff of the inductance value over load current.

-In general, choosing lower inductance in switching power supplies is preferable, because it usually corresponds to faster transient response, smaller DCR, and reduced size for more compact designs.
-But inductance that is too low can generate an inductor current ripple that is too large such that overcurrent protection at the full load could be falsely triggered.
+In general, choosing lower inductance in switching power supplies is preferable because it usually corresponds to faster transient response, smaller DCR, and reduced size for more compact designs.
+But too low of an inductance can generate too large of an inductor current ripple such that overcurrent protection at the full load could be falsely triggered.
 It also generates more conduction loss, since the RMS current is slightly higher relative that with lower current ripple at the same DC current.
 Larger inductor current ripple also implies larger output voltage ripple with the same output capacitors.
-With peak-current-mode control, TI recommends not having an inductor current ripple that is too small.
+With peak-current-mode control, it is not recommended to have too small of an inductor current ripple.
 Enough inductor current ripple improves signal-to-noise ratio on the current comparator and makes the control loop more immune to noise.

 Once the inductance is determined, the type of inductor must be selected.
 Ferrite designs have very low core losses and are preferred at high switching frequencies, so design goals can concentrate on copper loss and preventing saturation.
 Ferrite core material saturates hard, which means that inductance collapses abruptly when the peak design current is exceeded.
-The 'hard' saturation results in an abrupt increase in inductor ripple current and consequent output voltage ripple; do not allow the core to saturate.
+The 'hard' saturation results in an abrupt increase in inductor ripple current and consequent output voltage ripple.
+Do not allow the core to saturate!